Az-Net/Az-Net/Definitions/God.md

 God
-an Imprecise Name for the only thing that Exists.
+an Imprecise Name for the only thing that Exists